ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 * Pricing Sync with markup options
 * Cost Estimator

-Combine these features with on premise solutions like Azure-Stack and |morpheus| can provide a single pane of glass and self service portal for managing instances scattered across both public Azure and private Azure Stack offerings.
+Combine these features with on premise solutions like Azure-Stack and |conduit| can provide a single pane of glass and self service portal for managing instances scattered across both public Azure and private Azure Stack offerings.

 ..
-NOTE:: |morpheus| even supports integrating with CSP based accounts in Azure (typically used by managed service providers).
+NOTE:: |conduit| even supports integrating with CSP based accounts in Azure (typically used by managed service providers).

 Requirements
 ^^^^^^^^^^^^^